Anngeljones/MY-PORTFOLIO-/README.md

-this  showcases the screenplay I've written
+this  showcases the screenplays I've written